[Updated 17 October 2017 to correct links and add comment about schools]

 For a “special discount price” we could pay only $68 (plus $9.95 postage) for a copy of the book.
 For another $27 she could have a photo and a dedication included in the book.
 For $36 (plus $6 postage and handling) we could have her story done as a plaque or on 12 bookmarks.
 For $185 (postage include) we could get 2 books, the photo and dedication, 1 eBook (only available in the package), 1 plaque and 1 set of bookmarks.

-A bit of searching on the internet find quite a lot of people labelling it a scam (see for example Bored So I Complain, The L6F Morning Star and the Absolute Write forum.)
+A bit of searching on the internet find quite a lot of people labelling it a scam (see for example Bored So I Complain and The L6F Morning Star.)
 As far back as 2001, Andrew Humphries, made a private members statement in the NSW parliament which included:

 I believe that company has acted immorally, unethically and quite inappropriately in relation to its dealings with young primary school students.
 Australasian Publishing Group Pty Ltd was responsible for organising a competition throughout Australia and New Zealand.
 It invited primary school students, including those from Belrose Primary School—of which one was my son—to submit a poem.
 The upshot was that the entries once received were not merely assessed to be considered for a prize.
 The group wrote directly to the students who had entered the competition and then sought to coerce them into believing that the poem they had submitted may be published in an Australia-wide bound volume to be called “Poets of the Future II”.